AGE - Aging Studies

 AGE 801.
 Field Research Aging Studies (1-3).

-An examination of the methods of participant observation and interview as approaches to understanding aging and the aged.
+Examines the methods of participant observation and interview as approaches to understanding aging and the aged.
 Students gain practical experience in these methods through individual fieldwork projects.
-Prerequisite: AGE 798, 12 hours of aging studies credit, or instructor's consent.
+Prerequisite: AGE 798, 12 credit hours of aging studies credit, or instructor's consent.

 Analyzes and evaluates policies and programs related to aging and old age.
 Emphasizes the importance of social values and historical context for understanding current policies, programs and practices.
-Prerequisite: AGE 798, 12 hours of aging studies, or instructor's consent.
+Prerequisite: AGE 798, 12 credit hours of aging studies, or instructor's consent.

 AGE 810.
 Aging Studies Practicum (1-3).

 Integrates academic aging studies and practical experience through supervised placement of students in an agency or organization engaging in planning, administering or providing direct services to older people.
-Practicum requires 160 contact hours for each 3 hours of credit.
+Practicum requires 160 contact hours for each 3 credit hours.
 A practicum internship paper is also required.
-Repeatable for a total of 3 hours credit.
+Repeatable for a total of 3 credit hours.
 AGE 810 is a letter-graded course.
 Students may substitute the S/U course AGE 781, Cooperative Education, for AGE 810.
-Prerequisites: 12 hours of aging studies credit and instructor's consent prior to registration.
+Prerequisites: 12 credit hours of aging studies and instructor's consent prior to registration.

 AGE 813.
 Advanced Sociological Perspectives of Aging (3).

 Cross-listed as SOC 813.
 Overview of the significant sociological perspectives, social issues and social science research pertaining to the phenomenon of aging in society.
 Examines the major theories of social aging, analyzes the changing demographic trends and the political economy issues facing aging societies; describes how the broader societal context affects the nature of family relationships, community involvement, and the experiences of retirement and widowhood among older adults.
 Examines the current issues in health and social service delivery for care of older adults.
 Examines a substantive field which includes major social policy as well as personal significance in contemporary life.
 Course includes diversity content.